 The mean flow angles VFlowAng and HFlowAng are used to rotate the wind from its alignment with the mean flow to the inertial reference frame.
-Users should be cautious.

-Figure 6.
-Example of TurbSim grids as implemented in AeroDyn: (a) The inertial frame coordinate systems and planes "marching" along positive X, regardless of flow angles, (b) wind field with both flow angles 0°, (c) the same wind field with VFlowAng = 8° and HFlowAng = 15° however, because AeroDyn-in its implementation of Taylor's frozen turbulence hypothesis-marches FF grids through the turbine along the positive X axis at the mean hub-height wind speed, without regard to the flow angles (see Figure 6).
-This could give strange results if the mean flow angles are not small (for example, if $HFlowAng = 180^{\circ}$, the grids move through the turbine in the opposite direction the wind is blowing).
-We recommend using a yaw error in the turbine simulation rather than using the HFlowAng parameter and using only small angles (e.g., less than 10°) for VFlowAng.
+Users should be cautious, however, because InflowWind-in its implementation of Taylor's frozen turbulence hypothesis-marches FF grids through the turbine along the positive X axis (or Propagation Direction) at the mean hub-height wind speed, without regard to the flow angles used in TurbSim (see Figure 6).
+This could give strange results if the mean flow angles are not small (for example, if HFlowAng = 180°, the grids move through the turbine in the opposite direction the wind is blowing).
+We recommend setting the propagation direction in InflowWind or using a yaw error in the turbine simulation rather than using the HFlowAng parameter and using only small angles (e.g., less than 10°) for VFlowAng.